itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

         - Sorts files by modification time, with the most recently modified files first. (`-r` to reverse the sort order) combined `ls -lt` : Lists files in long format, sorted by time, newest first. `-h` can be used fpr human-readable sizes.

-    - Now let’s break down the permission string, we get through `-l` flag
-    Example: This `drwxrwxr-x` means:
-         ```
-         [ d ][ rwx ][ rwx ][ r-x ]
-        │     │     │     └───► Others (everyone else) permission
-        │     │     └─────────► Group permission
-        │     └───────────────► Owner (user) permission
-        └─────────────────────► File type
-        ```
-        r: read, w: write, x: execute
-        - ✅ 1.
-First character: (here : `d`)
-            - `d` : Directory
-            - `-` : regular File
-            - `l` : symlink
-            - `c`, `b`, etc. : special device files
-        - ✅ 2.
-Next 9 characters: permissions, grouped in triplets for:
-            - Owner
-            - Group
-            - Others (everyone else)
-              - 🔑 Who are Owner, Group, and Others?
-            - 👤 Owner
-                 - The user who owns the file/directory.

-                 - Usually the one who created it.

-            - 👥 Group
-                - A Unix group — a collection of users.

-                - The file belongs to one group.

-                - Any user in this group gets the “group” permissions.

-            - 🌐 Others
-                - All other users who are not the owner and not in the group.

-        ## 📁 Different permission explained?
-        It depends on what kind of item you’re dealing with — a file or a directory.
-        - 📁 On a file
-            - `r` - You can view the content of the file (e.g., `cat`, `less`, `nano`)
-            - `x` (execute) -  You can run it as a program or script (e.g., `./my_script.sh`)

-            - ✅ Example:
-                - `--x` → You cannot view and neither write its contents, but can execute it (like a compiled binary or secret script).

-        - 📁 On a directory
-            - r : You can list the contents of the directory (ls folder/)
-            - x: 	You can enter the directory (cd folder/) and access files inside, if you know the names
-            - w: You can create/delete/rename files inside (but only if you also have x)

-            - ✅ Example:
-              - `r--` → You can list the files, but can’t cd into it or open files.
-              - `--x` → You can enter the directory and open files only if you already know the names, but can’t list them.
-              - `r-x` →  You can list and enter it. ✅ Common for shared folders.
-              - `rw-` → You can list and write, but not enter = practically useless alone.

-        - 🧠 Think of it this way:
-            - r = See what's inside
-            - x = Go inside
-            - w = Make changes inside

 - working with file system
    - Less: open editor to read file content and search things, basically use vim commands.